monimiller/personal-site/data/blog/dbt-nested/writing-custom-dbt-tests.md

     where first_order_date is not NULL or most_recent_order_date is not NULL)
 ```

-2. The second singular test created was another date validation query to ensure that customer activity was properly logged in the source data by checking the most recent order date occurs either on or after the first order date.
-Again, this singular test could not by new models I create, but it does serve a specific purpose for this one.
+2. The second singular test I created was another date validation query to ensure that customer activity was properly logged in the source data.
+This was done by checking that the most recent order date occurs either on or after the first order date.
+Again, this singular test could not be used by new models I create, but it does serve a specific purpose for this one.

 ```sql
 select